Aquarian Touch #10021

 It’s the wind alone that makes the waves on the Great Lakes.
 That day, only a mild breeze coming in made these little nine-inch waves decorated in yellow stripes.
 I laid prone downhill on the sand and let the waves come straight at the camera, shooting off a hundred or so frames with nearly endless variety in shapes.
 It was completely fun and totally engrossing to do.
 Time fell away into a pointless measure like being stranded on an ocean island.
 Yet at the same time, it was here you could certainly notice the steady tick of universal time moving perpetually forward, one wave at a time.

-Location: somewhere in the remotes of the Michigan Upper Peninsula.
-Picture and text © Andrew Dierks
+Location: along Lake Michigan in the Great Lakes, somewhere in the remotes of the Upper Peninsula, Michigan.
+Picture and story © Andrew Dierks

 Up Next: Basketweave Sky #14047